BilldarBagdar/C4Device_32StepSequencer/README.md

 in turn.
 </p>
 <p>
-The audible result of "Bank Left" and "Bank Right" button presses can be indistinguishable from "Split" button presses.
+The audible result of BANK-LEFT and BANK-RIGHT button presses can be indistinguishable from SPLIT button presses.
 The difference is kind of subtle.
-The "Split" button changes the "feedback display page" shown on the C4 so the (32 encoder) "feedback viewport frame" over the underlying data moves from showing page 0 data to showing page 3 data, for example, but the data doesn't actually move, page 0 data remains associated with page 0 encoders, the viewport frame just moves to page 3.
+The SPLIT button changes the "feedback display page" shown on the C4 so the (32 encoder) "feedback viewport frame" over the underlying data moves from showing page 0 data to showing page 3 data, for example, but the data doesn't actually move, page 0 data remains associated with page 0 encoders, the viewport frame just moves to page 3.
 The "Bank" buttons on the other hand, cause (the underlying) data to get rearranged, page 0 data "rotates" to become associated with page 1 or 3 encoders.
 </p>
 <p>
 Another difference between the behaviors associated with these buttons is the page rotation cycle length.
-The "Split" button cycles pages in "main page biased" order 0,1,0,2,0,3. (depending on "Lock" button direction selected), while the "Bank" buttons cycle pages-of-data evenly 0,1,2,3.
-The "Split" button only changes the display-page view not any data, and the Parameter and Session buttons change (rotate) data not the display-page view.
+The SPLIT button cycles pages in "main page biased" order 0,1,0,2,0,3. (depending on "Lock" button direction selected), while the "Bank" buttons cycle pages-of-data evenly 0,1,2,3.
+The SPLIT button only changes the display-page view not any data, and the Parameter and Session buttons change (rotate) data not the display-page view.
 </p>
 <p>
-You can rotate the data associated with any sequence to be on the "main page" so that sequence enjoys the "Split button cycle bias".
+You can rotate the data associated with any sequence to be on the "main page" so that sequence enjoys the "SPLIT button cycle bias".
 </p>
 <h5> Modifier group Buttons</h5>